Eastern front of the Russo-Ukrainian war (2022–present): First Ukrainian Kharkiv counteroffensive and the recapture of Mariupol and Sievierodonetsk (May–September 2022)

 On 23 May, Russian forces took control of Lyman and attacked Avdiivka.
 On 24 May, Russian forces attacked from Popasna with the aim of cutting off Bakhmut, Lysychansk and Sievierodonetsk, gaining some ground.
 Ukrainian forces made a controlled withdrawal southwest of Popasna to strengthen their defensive position at Bakhmut.
 Russia subsequently captured Svitlodarsk.

 Around this time, Ukrainian defence adviser Yuriy Sak publicly demanded more multiple launch rocket systems to reinforce Ukrainian artillery capabilities.
 On 31 May, the United States announced a military aid package that included precision rocket systems with a range of 80 km.

 After a fierce month-long battle that ruined much of the city, Russian and LPR forces captured Sievierodonetsk along the Siverskyi Donets river on 25 June.
 On the same day, the battle of Lysychansk began, which also saw a Russian victory on 2 July.
 The following day Russian and LPR forces declared full control of the entire Luhansk region.
 On 4 July, The Guardian reported that after the capture of the Luhansk oblast, that Russian invasion troops would continue their invasion into the adjacent Donetsk oblast to attack the cities of Sloviansk and Bakhmut.
 The Russian military declared an "operational pause" to rest and replenish front line forces in Luhansk.
 On 9 July, a Russian rocket attack on two residential buildings in Chasiv Yar killed at least 48 people.

 On 25–26 July, after Russia's operational pause concluded, Russian sources reported that the towns of Berestove, Novoluhanske, and the nearby Vuhlehirska Power Station had been captured.
 The Institute for the Study of War (ISW) suggested Ukrainian defenders likely conducted a deliberate withdrawal from the area.

 On 13 August, the Russian defence ministry said its forces had captured the village of Udy, northwest of Kharkiv.

 The Deputy Chief of the Main Operational Directorate of Ukraine's General Staff, Oleksiy Hromov, alleged on 1 September that Russian president Vladimir Putin had ordered Russian forces to capture the entirety of Donetsk Oblast by 15 September via a renewed offensive.
 Hromov further alleged that Russia was going to rotate its recently established 3rd Army Corps to the Donetsk front.
-A senior U.S. defense official dismissed the purported deployment of the "older, unfit, and ill-trained" 3rd Army Corps personnel as being unable to increase Russia's overall combat power in Ukraine.
+A senior US defence official dismissed the purported deployment of the "older, unfit, and ill-trained" 3rd Army Corps personnel as being unable to increase Russia's overall combat power in Ukraine.